 I’ve been posting about festive light-ups in Singapore the whole year.
-Here’s

-  the latest and final one for the year.
+Here’s the latest and final one for this year.
 Orchard Road Christmas Light-Up 2017!

-  Arguably the most visited one of all.
-Also, the original one that gave birth to

-  the rest.
-How fondly I remember the earliest ones in the 80s!
-When gold, not

-  blue or silver, bedecked the entire shopping stretch.
+The one that’s the most visited one of all.
+Also, the original light-up that gave birth to the rest.
+Oh, how fondly I remember the earliest Orchard Road Christmas lights!
+When gold, not blue or silver, bedecked the entire shopping stretch.

 At 8.30 pm, I gave up waiting for I’ve bought tickets to watch Happy Death Day.

-  Before entering the cinema, I wondered whether bad weather has indeed delayed

-  the lighting up.
-At the same time, I was hoping that perhaps the key event was

-  actually scheduled for a later hour.
-Maybe I’d get to enjoy them after the
+Before entering the cinema, I wondered whether bad weather has indeed delayed the lighting up.
+At the same time, I was hoping that perhaps the key event was scheduled for a later hour?
+Maybe I’d get to enjoy the lights after the movie …

-  movie.

 I’m happy to say it was a case of the latter.

 Street Lights and Light Sculptures

 At the risk of offending online SG aficionados, I’m going to say this out loud.
 Compared to past years, Orchard Road Christmas Light-Up 2017 feels a little too … monochrome?

 That main silver colour really doesn’t turn out too well on camera after it’s lit, on top of it being used too much.

 But oh well, this is the sort of thing that might grow on you, given some time.
 And anyway there’s still the festive European-themed village due to start later in the month.
 I’m sure the village would provide for better pic-taking opportunities.

 Read my other Festive Celebrations in Singapore posts.